-Apply the European Alliance Against Depression (EAAD) systems-based approach to suicide prevention targeting communities of high need and populations identified at-risk of suicide or suicidal distress.
+Apply the European Alliance Against Depression (EAAD) systems-based approach to suicide prevention, targeting communities of high need and populations identified at-risk of suicide or suicidal distress.
 This approach targets the primary mental health care sector, and in particular general practice, with GP-led depression management at the core of the strategy.

-The PHN's primary objective will be to engage the primary care and mental health care workforce to improve their capacity and capability to identify and treat depression and prevent suicidal behaviour.
-This activity aligns directly to pillar 1 of the EAAD framework (Primary care and mental health care).
-Secondary to this, the PHN will collaborate with other national, state, and local community stakeholders within regions to identify existing suicide prevention plans and activities and look to commission activities that align across the EAAD framework, particularly where gaps are identified.
+The PHNs primary objective will be to engage the primary care and mental health care workforce to improve their capacity and capability to identify and treat depression and prevent suicidal behaviour.
+This activity aligns directly to pillar 1 of the EAAD framework (Primary care and mental healthcare).
+Secondary to this, the PHN will collaborate with other National, State, and local community stakeholders within regions to identify existing suicide prevention plans and activities and look to commission activities that align across the EAAD framework, particularly where gaps are identified.

-The Perth South PHN will recruit a Suicide Prevention Lead (SPL), to coordinate implementation of the following activities:
+The Perth North PHN will recruit a Suicide Prevention Lead (SPL), to coordinate implementation of the following activities:

-- Identification of communities of need and the at-risk populations within those communities, informed by data and consultation with stakeholders such as the Mental Health Commission (MHC). - Map existing services/programs within communities against the European Alliance Against Depression (EAAD) 4-pillar intervention framework to identify gaps and options to value -add to existing activity.
+- Identification of communities of need and the at-risk populations within those communities, informed by data and consultation with stakeholders such as the Mental Health Commission (MHC) - Map existing services/programs within communities against the European Alliance Against Depression (EAAD) 4-pillar - intervention framework to identify gaps and options to value -add to existing activity - Identification and commissioning of time-limited community capacity building activities to fulfill above objectives, using evidence-based recommendations.
+Activities chosen will align with one of the four pillars of the EAAD framework